HaikuTeam/animator/QA.md

 Instantiate component, move on stage, click timeline, undo until component is gone, then redo all actions I can undo a change from a keyframe value to an expression, and vice versa I can copy+paste a component

-Trouble Spot: Expressions

-Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused In Preview Mode, the `$user.mouse.y` position is calculated correctly with respect to the share page artboard box In Preview Mode, the `$user.mouse.y` position is calculated correctly when the stage has been zoomed/panned I can enter `rotation.x,y,z` `0,0,0` (defaults) and not see any change in rotation reflected

-Trouble Spot: Timeline

-I can scrub wildly over a keyframe sequence that involves rotation and the rotation doesn't become nondeterministic In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok

-Trouble Spot: On-Stage Transforming

-I can scale an element down to near zero in either dimension without a problem I can continuously scale an element round and round without causing a freeze/crash I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem

 Trouble Spot: Multi-Component